ytyulkinaxway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_yaml_schema.md

 ## Fragment descriptor

-Fragment descriptor must located in `META-INF/_fragment.yaml` when importing a fragment although the file is not mandatory.
-There is no requirement to export a fragment the file can have any name and can be placed anywhere although providing a file is mandatory, for more information see [Import and export YAML configuration using CLI](/docs/apim_yamles/apim_yamles_cli/yamles_cli_importexport).
+The fragment descriptor must be located in the `META-INF/_fragment.yaml` folder.
+However, when importing a fragment, the file is not mandatory.

+When exporting a fragment, the file can have any name and can be placed anywhere.
+But, providing a file is mandatory.

+For more information, see [Import and export YAML configuration using CLI](/docs/apim_yamles/apim_yamles_cli/yamles_cli_importexport).

 ```yaml
 ---